mrange/shader-advent-2024/day-04/README.md

 ### 🎤 Showcase Cont...
-In addition to the shader above, here's some of my other favorite skybox shader creations I made in 2024.
-They're all CC0-1.0 so you're welcome to use and abuse em :)
+In addition to the shader above, here's some other skybox shader creations I made in 2024.
+They're all CC0-1.0 (public domain) so consider it my Holiday gift for you ❄️!

 #### [Marble](https://www.shadertoy.com/view/43G3Wy)
 ![](./images/marble.gif)